-- 2. Peel off the INSU SC and disconnect the Smart Card FFC from the connector CN2170 on the system board. - Remove the following screw, and then slide and lift the Smart Card slot unit shown in the following figure to remove the Smart Card slot.
+- Disconnect the Smart Card slot FFC from the connector CN2170 on the system board. - Remove the following screw, and then slide and lift the Smart Card slot unit shown in the following figure to remove the Smart Card slot.
 Figure 4-12 Removing the Smart Card slot (2)

-Disconnect the Smart Card FFC from the connector on the Smart Card slot.
+Disconnect the Smart Card slot FFC from the connector on the Smart Card slot.